To do effective business online, there are some crucial requirements, and NO, money is not at the top of this list. Go down the page a distance....

 Some Basic Computer Skills

-You can certainly learn these as you go along, but you will operate slower the first few weeks or months if you don't know basic things like;
+You can certainly learn these as you go along, but you will operate slower the first few weeks or

 email etiquette & how to cope with junk and SPAM (unsolicited emails)